JoelLiamBuehler/Bel-Buehler-Pano-PMR/README.md

 - **rental_assistance**: Prestacions d'ajut al lloguer

 The main treatment variable is calculated using data by Carles Pi i Sunyer Foundation
-- **enh_cooperation**: share of population covered by enhanced (horizontal / inter-municipal) coooperation in an ABSS
+- **enh_cooperation**: share of population covered by inter-municipal coooperation in an ABSS